 - Ingredients: Passion flower, valerian, oat seed, GABA, l-theanine, phyllanthus, velvet bean, ginger, motherwort, ashwagandha, l-tryptophan, zinc, vitamin c, thiamin, b6, folic acid, b12.

-Elimidrol is the most expensive opiate withdrawal remedies company, though this product has a decent nutrient profile:
+Elimidrol is the most expensive opiate withdrawal remedies company, though it’s also the MOST POWERFUL:

 - Money back guarantee – Though you must pay shipping, it must be within 7 days after they deliver it, and you have to answer four questions before your claim is processed.